IsmailAlaouiAbdellaoui/Deep-state-classification-MEG/README.rst

     -e, --epochs           Please choose the number of epochs, by default 1 epoch -d, --depth            Please choose the depth of the input tensors, by default 10

-To test the best configurations (no attention, self-attention, self + global attention):
+To test the pretrained best configurations (no attention, self-attention, self + global attention):

 .. code:: bash